Compare Rotorua Car Rental Deals

 Guided tours allow you to experience the best of Te Puia, from a traditional welcome to a delicious hangi feast and live cultural performance, complete with poi dancing, haka, stick games and melodious singing.
 Hospitality is key to the experience and Te Puia’s Maori guides are proud to share their ancestry and pass on stories handed down for generations.

 Te Puia can be found on Hemo Rd, which is less than 10-minutes’ drive from downtown Rotorua.

 Billed as the most colourful volcanic area in the country, the Wai-o-tapu geothermal landscapes were thousands of years in the making.
 Here lies one of the most extensive geothermal systems in all of New Zealand.

-Today there are clearly defined tracks to follow which guide you through the full gamut of diverse attractions here.
+Today there are clearly defined tracks to follow that guide you through the full gamut of diverse attractions here.
 It’s truly a surreal experience, with craters, terraces, steaming vents, bubbling mud and vivid springs and pools, all set against a lush backdrop of native bush.
-Follow one, two or all three of the walks, with the options taking between half an hour and 75 minutes.
+Follow one, two or all three of the walks, with each option taking between half an hour and 75 minutes.

 Don’t miss the Mud Pool (a former mud volcano which has eroded away) or the beautiful and unique Champagne Pool, a striking sight with its vibrant green and orange hues.